 As early as the second round the shorter man was out-jabbing the champion and the right hand behind it was finding the target.
 Muhammad was hurt twice in the round, first by a heavy right to the chin and then by an uppercut.
 The next four rounds saw Braxton stalking the champion and scoring with heavy shots from both fists, raising swellings around the champion’s eyes and drawing blood from the nose.

 In the seventh Muhammad gave his fans a single glimmer of hope when he landed a heavy right hand that briefly stunned the challenger but it was a momentary lapse; in the eighth a vicious overhand right staggered the champion and marked the end of a competitive fight.
-Round nine was all Braxton: thudding body punches followed by hooks to the head, the champion pinned to the ropes and absorbing a fearsome beating as the man from Rahway teed off.
+Round nine was all Braxton: thudding body punches were followed by hooks to the head, the champion pinned to the ropes and absorbing a fearsome beating as the man from Rahway teed off.

 A hard left floored an exhausted and battered Muhammad in round ten.
 Considering how many violent wars Matthew had been in since becoming champion, it was astonishing to realize this was the first knockdown he had suffered in a title fight.
-He wearily climbed to his feet and Braxton moved in for the kill, landing another volley of heavy shots before the champion’s corner signaled surrender and the referee ended the fight.
+He wearily climbed to his feet and Braxton moved in for the kill, landing another volley of heavy shots before the champion’s corner signaled surrender and the referee ended the one-sided battering.

 It was official: this time there would be no comeback, no Lazarus-like rise from the brink of defeat.
-This time a tough and determined battler refused to let the brave champion off the hook.
+This time a tough and determined warrior refused to let the brave champion off the hook.
 This time, the title changed hands, emphatically.
 And Matthew Saad Muhammad’s thrilling ride as the WBC light heavyweight champion had finally ended, in a manner most fitting, with “Miracle Matthew” still throwing punches, still trying to win, still fighting his heart out, as it fell to other men to finally save a noble warrior from his own courage. — Michael Carbert